Admin-John/Teye-Lawer-Profile/README.md

   <p><strong>Key Takeaway</strong></p>
 </center>

-The Markdown Guide is a free and open-source reference guide that explains how to use Markdown, the simple and easy-to-use markup language you can use to format virtually any document
+The Markdown Guide is a free and open-source reference guide that explains how to use Markdown, the simple and easy-to-use markup language you can use to format virtually any document - Please wait for proper insights

 <center>
   <p><strong>Recommendations</strong></p>